 The hardest part is often figuring out where to start.
 Ensure a smooth start by:

 The next step is to measure your Salesforce instance’s performance to help gauge and prioritize areas for improvement. it is like a Salesforce performance management test.

-- The Lightning Usage App is built around data on the Lightning Usage App objects.
-If the standard dashboards and reports do not give you the level of data you require or require more than the standard reports and dashboards, you can build custom reports and dashboards using Lightning Usage App objects.
+The Lightning Usage App is built around data on the Lightning Usage App objects.
+If the standard dashboards and reports do not give you the data you require or require more than the standard ones, you can build custom reports and dashboards using Lightning Usage App objects.